Death and state funeral of George H. W. Bush: Stage Two (Washington, D.C.)

 At approximately 3:25 p.m.
 Eastern Standard Time on December 3, Special Air Mission 41 arrived at Joint Base Andrews.
 The casket containing Bush's remains was removed from the aircraft as the United States Air Force Band performed "My Country, 'Tis of Thee" and a 21 gun salute was executed by the U.S. Army's Presidential Salute Battery.
 The casket proceeded through a ramp guard composed of U.S. armed forces personnel into a waiting Cadillac XTS Echelon hearse for transfer to the United States Capitol.

 Bush lay in state in the United States Capitol rotunda from the evening of December 3 through the morning of December 5.

-On December 5, at approximately 10:00am EST, the casket was transferred from the Capitol rotunda for funeral services at Washington National Cathedral.
-The officiating clergy included Michael Bruce Curry, Mariann Edgar Budde, Randolph Marshall Hollerith, and Dr. Russell Levenson, Jr. Rosemarie Logan Duncan was the master of ceremonies.
+On December 5, at approximately 10:00 a.m.
+EST, the casket was transferred from the Capitol rotunda for funeral services at Washington National Cathedral.
+The officiating clergy included Michael Bruce Curry, Mariann Edgar Budde, Randolph Marshall Hollerith, and Dr. Russell Levenson Jr. Rosemarie Logan Duncan was the master of ceremonies.
 Lauren Bush, Ashley Walker Bush, and Jenna Bush Hager were readers.
 Jan Naylor Cope provided the Intercession.
 Tributes were made by Jon Meacham, Brian Mulroney, Alan K. Simpson, and George W. Bush.
+President Donald Trump attended, but the Bush family didn't ask him to speak, making this the first state funeral in which there was no tribute from the sitting president since that of Lyndon B. Johnson in 1973.